AmandaErnar/DigitalBusinessService.how/Questions.md

 What sets your business apart from others?

+What name do you want for your domain?

 How would you like a client to contact you through this site?

 What is some basic information you would like to put on this site?